 - High school students are eligible only when paired with a teacher from their respective high school who has been accepted into the GIFT program.

-- The student must be available for the entire duration of the R.E.A.L. experience, and available to work the same hours as his or her GIFT teacher.
+- Students must be available for the entire duration of the R.E.A.L. experience, and available to work the same hours as their GIFT teacher.

-- Students, GIFT teachers and parents must attend an orientation session, which prepares them for their summer research experience.
+- Students, their parents, and GIFT teachers must attend an orientation session, which prepares them for their summer research experience.

-- Upon completion of the experience, the student is encouraged to enter science fair competitions at the local, state and national levels.
+- Upon completion of the experience, students are encouraged to enter science fair competitions at the local, state and national levels.

 SAMPLE R.E.A.L.
 EXPERIENCES